kdsparks/cse15l-lab-reports/labreport1.md

 ![Image](ls-no-args.jpeg)
 * Working directory at run: `/home`
 * This command lists the path's folders and files.
-Since there was no given argument, the folder in the current directory was listed.
+Since there was no given argument, the (only) folder in the current directory was listed.
 * No error.

 **Path to directory as argument**